Exercising regularly isn’t just good for your health – it could have great benefits for your career, too

 3. It can open up new ways to expand your professional network

 Business networking traditionally used to take place over a game of golf or a round of beers.
-But the UK population is becoming more health conscious; it’s estimated that one in five UK adults don’t drink alcohol, with teetotalism becoming increasingly popular among young people in particular.
-Gyms are soaring in popularity, too; it is estimated that one-in-seven UK people are gym members, and some are even replacing going to nightclubs with late-night exercise classes.
+But the UK population is becoming more health conscious; it’s estimated that 12.5% of UK adults don’t drink alcohol, with teetotalism becoming increasingly popular among young people in particular.
+Gyms are soaring in popularity, too; it is estimated that 14% of people in the UK people are gym members, and some are even replacing going to nightclubs with late-night exercise classes.

 So if you want to find a new group of people to connect with, why not try ‘sweatworking’ at your local gym or sports centre – either by attending specialist events or simply taking out your headphones and talking to people?